tarekziade/blog/entries/raspberry-pi.rst

 on the root - **/dev/disk2**.
 It was copying the image but the R-Pi was not booting of course.

-Once you have it right, plug it and run yout R-Pi.
+Once you have it right, plug it and run your R-Pi.
 You should get a prompt to log in.
 The R-Pi user is **pi** and the password **raspberry**.

 .. note::